Mitsuma/Blender2.8-RenderButton/README.md

 **This is a quick hackjob, should not cause any issue but use on your own risk.**
 Removing/Adding the addon does not seem to cause any issues.
+If you open older files with it enabled, the panel will be at the bottom again!

 Not sure about licenses and stuff but feel free to edit/improve/share it as you like.
 Its not like this is some mega complex script or anything.